projectcalico/calico/docs/source/bare-metal.rst

          }'

+Once you have such a policy in place, you may want to disable the `failsafe rules`_.

 .. note:: The policy ends with a "next-tier" action so that traffic that is
           not explicitly matched gets passed to the next tier of policy rather than being dropped at the end of the tier.